Direct Access Barristers

 +

-Yes — by the Bar Standards Board.
-Every Public Access barrister holds a current practising certificate, carries a minimum £500,000 of professional indemnity insurance through BMIF, and is bound by the BSB Handbook including the Public Access Rules.
+Yes, by the Bar Standards Board.
+Every Public Access barrister holds a current practising certificate, carries a minimum of £500,000 of professional indemnity insurance through BMIF, and is bound by the BSB Handbook including the Public Access Rules.
 You can verify any barrister via the Barristers' Register at barstandardsboard.org.uk.

 Can I use a direct access barrister for family law?